rjmorais/mypylibrary/README.md

-# picolibrary
+#  yadayada
-A python based web app to manage ebooks and playback audiobooks
+A python based web app to manage and playback podcasts and audiobooks